cmeessen/Scripts/paraview2gmsh/README.md

 Converts profiles obtained in ParaView to gmsh for further usage e.g. in Lynx or Golem.
 Written in Python3.

-> **IMPORTANT:**
-> currently the script only supports profiles parallely to the y-axis!

 **Todo**
-  - add support for arbitrary profile directions
-  - implement physical lines for side boundary conditions
   - command line support

 ## Prerequisites